bmatsuo/jqsh/README.md

     $ go get -u github.com/bmatsuo/jqsh

+**NOTE (Windows users):** I have no reason to think jqsh wouldn't build or work on Windows but I don't test on Windows and thus don't provide Windows executables.
+Feel free to [contribute](#contributing) patches for windows compatibility.
+But, until farther along in the future Windows will remain unofficially supported at best.

 ##Getting started

 Here's an example jqsh session to get a feel for how the shell works.
 It's